Print Friendly, PDF & Email

 Spread the Word

-Looking to spread the word about Faithful Citizenship in your parish Flocknote or social media?
+Looking to spread the word about Faithful Citizenship in your parish Flocknote, bulletin, or social media?
 Please link to this webpage, wisconsincatholic.org/fc.
 The following can be printed for bulletins, distributed in pews, etc:

 2024 Letter from Wisconsin’s Bishops + Overview of Catholic Social Teaching